molab-itp/content-2025-09/weeks/10_multi.md

 - write your final project proposal on your wiki page

   - describe your final project
-  - provide week by week work plan
+  - include week by week work plan

 - create a Week10 folder for your project
-- OR a public github repo and add link to it here:
+- OR a create public github repo and add link to it here:
 - [wiki home page week10](https://github.com/molab-itp/content-2025-09/wiki#week-10-homework)

   - update your wiki page with your